pulumi/pulumi/docs/design/deps.md

 `https://github.com/mu/aws/ec2#beta1` uses on the arbitrary tag `beta1`; the same scheme can be used to denote semantic versions simply by using Git tags, for instance `https://github.com/mu/aws/ec2#^1.0.6`.

+### Flexible vs. Pinned

-If the reference uses a semantic version range, the toolchain is given some "wiggle room" in how it resolves the reference (in [the usual ways](https://yarnpkg.com/en/docs/dependency-versions)).
-If the reference uses a non-range semantic version, Git commit hash, or Git tag, the reference is said to be "pinned" to a specific version.
+If the reference uses a semantic version range, the toolchain is given some wiggle room in how it resolves the reference (in [the usual ways](https://yarnpkg.com/en/docs/dependency-versions)).
+Such a reference is said to be "flexible."
+If the reference uses a non-range semantic version, Git commit hash, or Git tag, on the other hand, the reference is said to be "pinned" to a specific version and can never bind to anything else.

-A compiled MuPackage always contains the set of specific versions it was compiled against and can be optionally pinned by the author.
-Alternatively, the semantic version ranges can be left in, for more flexibility in dealing with diamond dependencies in consumer code, at the risk of behavioral changes that are discovered only on the client machine.
+At development-time, flexible versions are nice, because you're often getting the latest-and-greatest that a library has to offer, without having to spend a great deal of time manually managing version numbers.
+Flexible versions are also nice for libraries, as the package manager can resolve multiple close, but different, semantic versions of a given library to a single physical incarnation of it.
+But when it comes to managing a production system, flexible versions can cause problems, since upgrading to a new version may change a topology unexpectedly and/or at an inopportune time.

+It is up to you, the package author, to decide whether to use flexible or pinned versions.
+The recommended practice is, however, for package manifests to specify flexible semantic version ranges.
+This ensures development-time is flexible.
+These package manifests should be published as-is, permitting more versioning flexibility on the consumer side.
-The recommended practice is for libraries to leave more flexible semantic version ranges, while individual blueprints are pinned to specific versions.
-This pinning is important to ensure that deployments are repeatable, and is encouraged by the command line tools; in particular, generating a plan automatically first generates a lockfile.
+Blueprints, however, should be pinned to specific versions, both in version control, and in the default developer workflow.
+This pinning is important to ensure that deployments are repeatable, and is encouraged by the command line tools; in particular, generating a plan automatically first generates a so-called "pinfile."

+### Pinning

+A pinfile exists alongside a package's manifest to lock all versions to specific pinned versions; it is called `Mudeps.yaml` (or `Mudeps.json`).
+Using a separate pinfile enables an independent pinning step without modifying the package manifest, which can continue using flexible versions if appropriate.
+This file contains the entire transitive closure of a package, its dependencies, their dependencies, and so on, pinned to specific versions.

+All CLI commands respect the pinfile when it exists.
+There are CLI commands to manage this pinfile too.
+For example:

+* `mu pin` will generate a new pinfile.
+* `mu upgrade` will upgrade all packages to new versions where available.
+* And so on.

+To encourage the recommended workflow above, a few other behaviors are worth noting.

+First, all deployment CLI commands will generate a pinfile if it doesn't exist (`mu plan`, `mu apply`, etc).
+This ensures that blueprints are generally pinned to versions during, between, and after deployment activities.
+Such pinfiles should be checked into blueprint source control repositories and versioned intentionally.
+The option `--no-pin` suppresses the automatic generation of pinfiles fo rthe deployment commands.

+Second, publishing a library package, by default, omits the pinfile.
+This encourages publication of libraries that are not pinned to specific versions.
+If that is desired, the pinned versions belong in the package manifest.

 ## Package Resolution